capsule-org/flutter-example/README.md

 4. set the team to your team and give the example app a unique bundle identifier

-**Note:** you will need an organization level account, personal development accounts do not allow for associated domains **Note:** please submit the appID to the capsule team.
+**Note:** you will need an organization level account, personal development accounts do not allow for associated domains

+**Note:** please submit the appID to the capsule team.
 This will be in the following format: TEAM_ID.bundleIdentifier

-start an iOS simulator
-If using VSCode, go to the run and debug tab click play button, which will allow you to debug if desiredi
+5. Start an iOS simulator.
+If using VSCode, go to the run and debug tab
+6. Click play button, which will allow you to debug if desired

 ### Via Command Link
 Alternatively, you can use `flutter run`